-He helped found and serves as Publisher of The Monkey Cage, a site about political science and politics at the Washington Post.
+He helped found and serves as Publisher of The Monkey Cage, a site about political science and politics.
 He has also written for such outlets as FiveThirtyEight, the Boston Review, Bloomberg View, CNN, the Los Angeles Times, and the New York Times.
 He also serves as Research Advisor to the Democracy Fund Voter Study Group.

 He received his B.A. from the University of North Carolina-Chapel Hill and his M.A. and Ph.D. from the University of California, Berkeley.
 He previously taught at the University of Texas-Austin and George Washington University.